seperman/deepdiff/docs/numbers.rst

 ------------

 log_scale_similarity_threshold: float, default = 0.1
     :ref:`use_log_scale_label` along with log_scale_similarity_threshold can be used to ignore small changes in numbers by comparing their differences in logarithmic space.
 This is different than ignoring the difference based on significant digits.
-See above example.
+See the example above.

 Performance Improvement of Numbers diffing